sbrl/GlidingSquirrel/README.md

 # GlidingSquirrel

-A http (and websockets!) server, implemented in C#.
+A http (and Websockets!) server, implemented in C#.

 Originally built for the /r/dailyprogrammer [hard challenge #322](https://www.reddit.com/r/dailyprogrammer/comments/6lti17/20170707_challenge_322_hard_static_http_server/).

 GlidingSquirrel is currently in alpha testing!
 Don't use this in production unless you really know what you're doing :P

 ## Features
- - HTTP 1.0 / 1.1 implemented so far
+ - HTTP 1.0 / 1.1 (RFC 1945 / RFC 1616) supported (mostly - bug reports & pull requests welcome :D)
  - Uses C&sharp; 7
  - Does not have anything to do with `System.Net.HttpServer` whatsoever at all
  - Easily extendable (it's an abstract class)